Moonshooters/slate/source/includes/_credits.md

 }
 ```

-This endpoint delivers the number of credits in your account, the plan you're on (response is `null` if no plan is present) and the overage rate that Toofr will charge for negative balances.
+This endpoint delivers the number of credits in your account, the plan you're on (response is `null` if no plan is present) and the overage rate that FindEmails will charge for negative balances.

 ### HTTP Request